-According to the Insurance Information Institute, there are a number of situations where GAP insurance could be necessary:
+According to the Insurance Information Institute, there are several situations where GAP insurance could be necessary.

-- Low down payment – If a new car is purchased with a down payment of 20 percent or less, then it could lose value faster than the loan is paid off.
+- Low down payment: If a new car is purchased with a down payment of 20% or less, then it could lose value faster than the loan is paid off.

-Rolled-over loan – When purchasing a new car while still paying off an old car loan, the negative equity will be rolled over, which increases the loan amount on the new car.
+- Rolled-over loan: When purchasing a new car while paying off an old car loan, the negative equity will be rolled over, which increases the loan amount on the new car.

 How GAP Insurance works?

 If a new car is damaged to the point where it is considered a “total loss,” then full coverage auto insurance might not be enough to cover the car loan.
 In this case, GAP insurance would come into play.

 When a financed or leased car is badly damaged or totaled in an accident, the owner will probably owe more than the car is worth.
 Collision or comprehensive coverage will pay for the car’s actual cash value, and GAP insurance will cover the remaining amount of the car loan.

 GAP insurance can be purchased from three different providers.
 Dealerships usually offer it when people buy a new car, and many auto insurance companies offer GAP insurance, as well.
 There are even companies who specialize in GAP insurance.

 Although GAP insurance is offered at dealerships, insurance providers generally provide lower rates.
 According to the Insurance Information Institute, GAP insurance, when added to a full coverage policy, only increases the annual premium by $20 on average.

 Just like auto insurance, it’s a good idea to shop around for a few GAP insurance quotes before settling on a provider.